RubensZimbres/Repo-2018/AWS SageMaker/README.md

 <b>Guidelines:</b>

-Be sure to set up your SageMaker Execution Role Policy permissions on AWS IAM (besides S3):
+Be sure to set up your SageMaker Execution Role Policy permissions on AWS IAM (besides S3): AmazonEC2ContainerServiceFullAccess, AmazonEC2ContainerRegistryFullAccess and AmazonSageMakerFullAccess.

 ```
 {